alt-romes/linear-core/popl_response.md

 1. Overview -- summary of key points
 2. Change List -- our proposed revisions
-3. Detailed Response -- explicit answers to each reviewer's questions
+3. Detailed Response -- answers to each reviewer's questions

 ---